g0v/api.ly/README.md

 api.ly.g0v.tw endpoint source and utility scripts

+# Vagrant

+Vagrant provides a virtual machine that helps developers have consistent developing environment.

 ## Prepare

 To install vagrant and berkshelf.
 The version of vagrant on gem is too old to run on cookbook.
 Get the version which provided by your package management of system.
 Vergrant >= 1.2.x should work.